NetherGamesMC/support/docs/voting-for-the-server.md

 Voters are granted a range of permissions in exchange for voting for NetherGames on the server list website:

-* x1.25 personal XP booster
+* x1.25 personal XP booster for 24 hours after voting
 * Access to Mega Creative and two free 100x100 plots in the dimension
 * x2 credits multiplier for the first hour after voting
 * 100 XP per vote